Topener/no-profanity/README.md

 ## Credit
 Thanks to [bad-words](https://github.com/web-mech/badwords) for the original package.
 This package is a rewrite of that package, with some extra features and a lot of performance improvements.

+Thanks to [google-profanity-words](https://github.com/coffee-and-fun/google-profanity-words) for providing the list of profanities.

 ## Usage
 Using the no-profanity package is very simple.
 You can use it to detect profanity, or to filter profanity from a string.
 There are some basic options as well, such as overriding the placeholder character, or adding/removing words from the filterlist.